 A guardian should be someone who is personally acquainted with the ward, as the guardian is responsible for that person’s welfare.
 Where the ward is a minor, the guardian takes on the role of a parent and provides for the ward’s education, care and support.
 When the ward is an adult, the guardian is responsible to ensure the ward’s daily needs are met, including needs such as meals, personal hygiene, and medication.

 A conservator is responsible to manage the ward’s property and protect it from waste or fraud.
 The conservator may receive the ward’s income, manage investments, and pay bills and expenses as they become due.
 Some actions require authorization from the court before they can be taken, such as disposing of real estate or running a business on the ward’s behalf.
 A conservator is required to complete an inventory of the estate and file it with the court within 90 days of being appointed, and must further file an accounting with the court every three years.

 For a minor, a guardianship or conservatorship lasts until the minor becomes an adult, is legally adopted, or gets married.
 For an incapacitated adult, the appointment lasts for as long as the period of incapacity lasts.
 A guardianship or conservatorship will also terminate on the death of the guardian, conservator or ward, or if the guardian or conservator resigns or is removed by the court.

-Call the Dothan Guardianship & Conservatorship Attorneys at Smith McGhee for a Free Consultation
+Call the Dothan Guardianship & Conservatorship Attorneys at Smith McGhee to schedule an initial consultation

 The attorneys at Smith & McGhee advise and represent clients in the full range of practice concerning guardianship and conservatorship in Alabama.
-If you are seeking or challenging a guardianship or conservatorship in southeastern Alabama, call Smith McGhee at 334-702-1744 for a free consultation about your concerns with compassionate and dedicated Dothan attorneys.
+If you are seeking or challenging a guardianship or conservatorship in southeastern Alabama, call Smith McGhee at 334-702-1744 to schedule an initial consultation to discuss your concerns with compassionate and dedicated Dothan attorneys.